 Whenever somebody lands on your site from a Twitter campaign, the website tag will fire and record the conversion data.
 You can access this data on the “Campaigns” page of your Twitter Ads dashboard by clicking the “Conversions” button in the middle of the page.

 6 recommendations from Median ads

 - Use a manual bid to control and stabilize the result (in particular, bid max).
 In the process of replenishing the data, try to raise the bid, but carefully monitor the stability of the results.

 - Divide your budget at the ad group level.
 Despite the fact that this function is optional, it will help you control the redistribution of the budget within the campaign.
 At the campaign level, you define a budget, and at the ad level just limit the advertising costs for each combination of targeting.
 If you skip this step, you can get an uneven distribution of ad impressions between groups.

 - Actively monitor the reconfiguration of campaigns.
 Be sure to look at the breakdown by data and audiences in order to reduce the number of slips and not overpay for non-targeted displays of your ads.

 - Monitor creatives.
-Compared to Facebook ads, where all the efficiency goes to the two most effective creatives, in Twitter ads, ad impressions are not so well defined.
+Compared to Facebook ads, where all the efficiency goes to the two most effective creatives, in Twitter ads, ad impressions are not all that well defined.
 We recommend that you disable individual creatives, evaluating the effectiveness of each.

-- In case of any problems with your ads, you have the opportunity to write to the Twitter support chat or send a request to the mail.
+- If there are any problems with your ads, you have the opportunity to write to the Twitter support chat or send a request to the mail.
 Based on our experience, Twitter support isn’t the best.
-But like in any other network, you can’t always meet a competent manager, so make several identical requests to find a representative who can effectively solve your problem.
+But as in any other network, you can’t always meet a competent manager, so make several identical requests to find a representative who can effectively solve your problem.

 To Sum Up